Up to 50% off sofas & mattresses — limited‑time deals.

 Where it falls short:

-• Edge is still not a lounge-friendly perimeter
+• Edge comfort is still limited

 Details